 - no unparliamentary language or irony should be used

 Amendments to EDMs

 After an EDM has been tabled, other MPs can table amendments to it.
 Proposed amendments must not increase the motion’s length beyond 250 words and any names of MPs cannot also be signatories to the main motion.

 Amendments are denoted by an 'A' after the main EDM number followed by a further number to indicate whether it is the first amendment, second and so on, for example EDM 201A1.

 The MP in charge of an EDM may withdraw it even if other Members have signed it.
 Individual names may also be withdrawn.

 When an MP withdraws their name (usually because they have signed an amendment to the EDM) the signature on the original EDM will be closed.
 An MP’s name is also withdrawn when they become a Minister.

 How can I find EDMs?

-EDMs dating back to the 1989-90 session of Parliament can be traced using the EDM database.
+All EDMs by currently sitting MPs can be traced using the EDM database.
 It records the full title and text of EDMs and signatures of supporting MPs.
 EDMs published over the last ten sitting days are also available to browse.